-Policy LU-10 Adopt and implement reasonable measures if Plan policies result in inconsistencies between achieved and planned densities.

-Policy LU-11 Monitor the effectiveness of adopted reasonable measures annually.
-Document the effectiveness of reasonable measures in 5-year intervals with the publication of the BLR.
+- Policy LU-10 Adopt and implement reasonable measures if Plan policies result in inconsistencies between achieved and planned densities. - Policy LU-11 Monitor the effectiveness of adopted reasonable measures annually.
+Document the effectiveness of reasonable measures in 5-year intervals with the publication of the BLR. - Policy LU-12 Kitsap County should monitor, along with its Buildable Lands Program, the rate of new wastewater infrastructure expansion within its UGAs.